 – A team that accepts a JNC Bid from the Region is required to submit all appropriate forms and fees that may be required by the JNC registration process.
 It is highly recommended that each team makes itself aware of all requirements.

-Powerleague: In case the Powerleague finishes are inconclusive, all Bids will default to the Gold Regional Championships.
+Powerleague: In case the Powerleague finishes are inconclusive, all Bids will default to the Premier Regional Championships.

-Regional Championships: If the Gold Regional Championships can’t be held due to inclement weather, the HOA Region rankings will be used to award the Bid(s).
+Regional Championships: If the Premier Regional Championships can’t be held, the HOA Region rankings will be used to award the American Division Bid(s).
 The Bids will go to the highest ranked teams from the ranking system, that do not have a Bid at that moment.